frejanordsiek/hdf5storage/doc/source/storage_format.rst

    Support added for storing the keys and values as their own Datasets instead of each key-value pair as their own Dataset.
-This feature adds the ability to store ``dict`` like data with keys that are not ``str`` in Python 3 or ``unicode`` in Python 2 or can't be converted to them.
+This feature adds the ability to store ``dict`` like data with keys that are not ``str`` or can't be converted to them.
 If writing the values to individual datasets, the key names are escaped.

 np.object\_
 -----------